-Strategy 9 Details Reviews Strategy 9: HSE administration and Instructional Specialist will participate in professional development aligned to our Formative Summative campus goals for Reading achievement, to include innovative methods for ongoing, formative assessment.
+Strategy 9 Details Rev views Strategy 9: HSE administration and Instructional Specialist will participate in professional development aligned to our Formative Summative campus goals for Reading achievement, to include innovative methods for ongoing, formative assessment.
 Nov Jan Mar June Staff Responsible for Monitoring: Principal; Assistant Principal; Instructional Specialist 25% Strategy 10 Details Strategy 10: The Leadership Team and teachers will participate in observations of campuses who have fully implemented Formative Summative Leader in Me (LIM) as well as exemplary campuses in our comparison group.
-Nov Jan Mar June Strategy's Expected Result/Impact: Culture Staff Responsible for Monitoring: Principal; Assistant Principal; Instructional Specialist; Counselor; RtI Coordinator; Teachers 75% No Progress Accomplished - Continue/Modify X Discon tinue •
+Nov Jan Mar June Strategy's Expected Result/Impact: Culture Staff Responsible for Monitoring: Principal; Assistant Principal; Instructional Specialist; Counselor; RtI Coordinator; Teachers 25% Strategy 11 Details Rev views Strategy 11: We will grow the leadership skills in teachers through the Lighthouse Committee.
+The teachers on the Formative Summative Lighthouse Committee will lead the three campus committees made up of the rest of the faculty.
+The three committees are Building Leaders (Encompasses both student and teacher leadership), Culture, and Academics.
+Nov Jan Mar June Strategy's Expected Result/Impact: To grow teachers and students to be leaders.
+Staff Responsible for Monitoring: Leadership Team 25% No Progress Continue/Modify X Discon tinue • 1